m-spangenberg/exercises_machinelearning/README.md

 Where $ŷ$ (y-hat) is the predicted output determined by a mapping function $f$ based on an input value $x$.
 The function $f$ used to produce a prediction is created by the machine learning model during training.
 Let's take a look at the two sub-catagories of supervised learning: Classification and Regression.

-### Classification
+### **Classification**

-A classification algorithm will take input data and assign it classes or categories.
+A classification algorithm will take input data and assign it classes or categories, predicting discrete values.
 For example: emails being spam or not spam are called `binary classification problems`.
 The model finds features in the data that correlate to a class and creates a `mapping function`, when provided with a new email, it will use this mapping function to classify it as either spam or not spam.
 Another popular example of a classification problem is human handwriting, where there are many variations of human handwriting, in both cursive and print.

 * **Popular Classification Algorithms**
   * Linear Classifiers